 ASX Recommendation 6.2 A listed entity should have an investor relations program that facilitates effective two- way communication with investors.
 The RE will provide clear and effective communications with stakeholders on matters affecting the Fund, in accordance with the Disclosure Policy.
 ASX Recommendation 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of securityholders.
-The Fund will hold an AGM.
-Each AGM will cover formal business, but also provide unitholders with an opportunity to be updated on the activities of the RE and the Fund, and to ask questions of the Board and management of the Fund.
-The external auditor of the Fund will also attend each AGM to answer questions on the audited accounts of the Fund.
-Notices of meeting and explanatory memoranda for unitholder resolutions will be provided to unitholders in accordance with the Constitution and the Corporations Act, and will be accessible on the Fund's website, as well as being lodged with ASX.
-Unitholders who are not able to attend an AGM are able to vote by proxy.
+Trusts such as the Fund are not required by law to hold an AGM, however, the Fund does hold an AGM.
+Each AGM will cover formal business, but also provide securityholders with an opportunity to be updated on the activities of the RE and the Fund, and to ask questions of the Board and management of the Fund.
+The external auditor of the Fund will also attend each AGM toanswer questions on the audited accounts of the Fund.
+Notices of meeting and explanatory memorandum for unitholder resolutions will be provided to securityholders in accordance with the Constitution and the Corporations Act, and will be accessible on the Fund's website, as well as being lodged with ASX.
+Securityholders who are not able to attend an AGM are able to vote by proxy.
 ASX Recommendation 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
-The RE ensures that all substantive resolutions are decided on a poll to enfranchise all security holders, not just those who attend a meeting in person.
+The RE ensures that all substantive resolutions are decided on a poll to enfranchise all securityholders, not just those who attend a meeting in person.
 ASX Recommendation 6.5 A listed entity should give securityholders the option to receive communications from, and send communications to, the entity and its security registry electronically.
-The Fund is committed to providing unitholders with timely communications regarding matters that impact or have the potential to influence the investment performance of the Fund.
+The Fund is committed to providing securityholders with timely communications regarding matters that impact or have the potential to influence the investment performance of the Fund.
 The Fund under-stands its regulatory requirements in respect to continuous disclosure and various other legal obligations as a consequence of its listing on the ASX.
-A website has been established at www.iapf.com.au to assist unitholders in obtaining current and historic information in respect to their investment, or prospective investment, in the Fund.
-All relevant ASX announcements, reports, results presentations and other media announcements are logged on this website for review by current and prospective unitholders.
-Unitholders are able to elect to receive communications from, and send communications to, the entity and its security registry electronically.
+The Fund's website at www.irongategroup.com.au to assist securityholders in obtaining current and historic information in respect to their investment, or prospective investment, in the Fund.
+All relevant ASX announcements, reports, results presentations and other media announcements are logged on this website for review by current and prospective securityholders.
+Securityholders are able to elect to receive communications from, and sendcommunications to, the entity and its security registry electronically.